18F/join.tts.gsa.gov/pages/positions/pif-presidential-innovation-fellow.md

 are embedded within agencies as entrepreneurs-in-residence for 12-24 month engagements working on mission critical problems, shaping smarter policy and/or delivering on technology.

-Since the program was launched in 2012 by former U.S. CTO Todd Park, [120 Fellows](https://presidentialinnovationfellows.gov/fellows/) have worked with over [30 agencies](https://presidentialinnovationfellows.gov/agencies/).
+Since the program was launched in 2012 by former U.S. CTO Todd Park, [135 Fellows](https://presidentialinnovationfellows.gov/fellows/) have worked with over [35 agencies](https://presidentialinnovationfellows.gov/agencies/).
 These Fellows have included the Lead Developer on Google Maps, Former CEO of Symantec and Co-Founder of the Earth Genome Project.
 Past fellows’ projects have focused on improving care and access to benefits for our veterans, re-imagining cancer clinical trials to increase awareness and access for patients, defining an ecosystem to help the private sector manage risk and mitigate threats, and creating a central digital location to share and improve outcomes for children within the foster care system.

 We will begin recruiting the next cohort of Fellows in mid-April.
-Applicants can apply online at [www.pif.gov](http://www.pif.gov) and Fellows will start in September 2018.
+Applicants can apply online at [www.pif.gov](http://www.pif.gov) and Fellows will start the summer of 2019.

 The characteristics that we look for in Fellows, include: